Saugatojha/cpp_class_practice/README.md

 # cpp_class_practice

-Learning c++
+# Learning C++

-I learned about types of functions
+## Loops
+* **While Loop**: Similar to a for loop, but the increment is done inside the loop body.
+Variables are usually declared before the while loop.
+* **Do While Loop**: The code runs at least one time even if the condition is false because the condition is checked after the loop body.
+* **For Loop**: The most commonly used loop.
+Initialization, condition, and increment are written in one line.

+## Types of Functions
-no argument no return
+* No argument, no return type
-argument but no return
+* Argument but no return type
-no argument but return
+* No argument but return type
-both argument and return
+* Both argument and return type
-on the basis of argument we can divide into these types